 Subject to legislation and policy, public notification may be required if in the public interest.
 Where a cross-border translocation is proposed or cross-jurisdictional issues exist, inter-agency consultation may be required.

 To be considered by the TEP, an application that includes a risk assessment must be received at least 10 working days prior to its next meeting.
-The TEP will provide advice including any suggested risk management strategies to DEPI within 20 working days of the meeting at which the risk assessment is considered.
+The TEP will provide advice including any suggested risk management strategies to VFA within 20 working days of the meeting at which the risk assessment is considered.

-Decision by Secretary, VFA
+Decision by CEO, VFA